umrover/mrover-workspace/admin/workflow_wiki/README.md

 1. Create a pull request from `<your github username>/<your branch name>` to `umrover/main`.
     * Use the GitHub web page to create this pull request starting from your forked repository (`https://github.com/<your github username>/mrover-workspace`).
     * Navigate to the `pull requests` tab on your fork (`https://github.com/<your github username>/mrover-workspace/pulls`).
-    * Then click `new pull request` (https://github.com/<your github username>/mrover-workspace/compare`).
+    * Then click `new pull request` (`https://github.com/<your github username>/mrover-workspace/compare`).
     * Verify/set the base and head repositories and branches.
       Then click `Create pull request`.
-    * On the resulting page (`https://github.com/umrover/mrover-workspace/compare/main...<your github username>:<your branch name>`) modify the pull request title and comment and add your reviewers.
+    * On the resulting page (`https://github.com/umrover/mrover-workspace/compare/main...<your github username>:<your branch name>`) modify the pull request title and comment and add your reviewers according to [Appendix B: MRover Required Reviewers Guidelines](#appendix-b-mrover-required-reviewers-guidelines).
       Your title should be in the following format.
       ```console
       [<team/project>] <commit summary>